Adding On Part Two – How to Add a Second Floor

 An engaged dormer is one without sidewalls – the dormer roof is engaged with the roof of the house.
 Like a shed dormer, a big engaged dormer adds lots of upper-floor space.

-We’ve designed a lot of these lately with the current interest in Craftsman and Bungalow style homes where they’re a common feature.
+We’ve designed a lot of these lately – there’s a lot of interest in Craftsman and Bungalow style homes, where they’re a common feature.